-4. An Inclusive Student Community
+3. An Inclusive Student Community

-The World War II Studies MA Program is committed to creating an inclusive student community in which students from all backgrounds can thrive.
+The Holocaust and Genocide Studies program is committed to creating an inclusive student community in which students from all backgrounds can thrive.
 We uphold the ASU Charter which states that we are "measured not by whom we exclude, but rather by whom we include and how they succeed."
-We work in solidarity with the SHPRS Anti-Racism Committee which urges us to recognize that "to be anti-racist is to reimagine anti-racist futures based on justice, liberation and freedom--futures that we hope ASU students, staff and faculty, and our broader communities, will join us in imagining, creating and enacting."

 We act on these goals in this program through a curriculum that ensures a wide range of historical actors are studied, including those who have historically been underrepresented.
 We also cultivate community norms of civic discussion.
-The history and legacy of the Second World War is often messy and contested, and our interpretations will not always align.
+The history and legacy of genocide is often messy and contested, and our interpretations will not always align.
 But we can talk and write about it openly, civilly, and honestly.